silvianaho/LectureHallSchedule/worksheets/project_worksheet.md

 ### Questions:

-1. Does the frontend communicate with the mobile? `(Yes/No)`
+1. Does the frontend communicate with the mobile? `(No)`
-2. Does the frontend communicate directly with the database? `(Yes/No)`
+2. Does the frontend communicate directly with the database? `(No)`
-3. How should the frontend display data from the database? `(Answer here)`
+3. How should the frontend display data from the database? `By calling the API to get the data then populating the elements upon a successful event`
-4. How does the frontend communicate with backend? `(Answer here)`
+4. How does the frontend communicate with backend? `By making API calls`

 ---